 Kraft paper, brown paper is by far the best pet-friendly wrapping to use crafted from sustainable forests.
 The paper can be printed on and recycled.
 There are similar sustainable and recyclable tissue papers that can be used for wrapping presents.

-Unfortunately the UK population is expected to give each other and their pets up to 28 presents a year and that’s an awful lot of non-recyclable paper that now finds it’s way into landfill as most is actually lined with a fine coat of plastic.
+Unfortunately, the UK population are likely to give each other and their pets up to 28 presents a year, and that’s an awful lot of non-recyclable paper that now finds it’s way into landfill as most is actually lined with a fine coat of plastic.

 Ribbon in recent years has done better where there are many companies now selling re-cycled ribbon made generally from old plastic bottles, printed in an array of colours.